 With Source Selection Algorithm taking care of Magento 2 MSI, the checkout performance will be faster than before.
 When order is placed, the Source Selection Algorithm functions at the time of shipping itself.

 Magento 2 MSI Partial shipments

 Partial shipments refer to the situation where some quantity is shipped initially and the remaining quantity is reserved until they are shipped later.
 Magento 2 MSI allows partial shipments where you can add a drop shipping partner to the list of sources.

 Magento 2 MSI-related products

 Magento Technology partners can create integrated functions with MSI.
-For instance, Magestore Magento 2.3 POS syncs inventory in real-time between POS and Magento 2.3 backend.
+For instance, Magestore Magento 2.3 POS sync product inventory in real-time between POS and Magento 2.3 backend.
 The capabilities of Magento 2 MSI are extended by providing merchants, the flexibility to include both physical and virtual stocks that involve complex logistics.
-Picking warehouses based on various criteria like stock, availability, location can also be achieved by developing extensions.
+Picking one among multiple warehouses based on various criteria like stock, availability, location can also be achieved by developing extensions.